Shreyassreedhara/Distributed-Operating-System-Principles/Project2/README.md

 ## Steps to run the project

 I have used [Visual studio code](https://code.visualstudio.com/download) as editor while coding for this project.
-It has an built support for syntax and filling suggestion for Elixir.
+It has a built in support for syntax highlighter and autofilling for Elixir.
 This can be got by installing an [additional package](https://marketplace.visualstudio.com/items?itemName=mjmcloug.vscode-elixir) along with Visual studio code.

 You should have [Elixir](https://elixir-lang.org/install.html) installed on your system to run the following project on your system.
 Clone this repository into your system and run the following commands